Jabulaniusen1/agricool-backend/README.md

 ## License

+## License

-Coldtivate is distributed under the MIT License.
-The complete license text is available in the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License.
+However, it includes optional components that integrate with COMSOL Multiphysics®, which is proprietary software.

+You must have a valid COMSOL license to use these components and must comply with COMSOL's licensing terms.
+See the [LICENSE](./LICENSE) file for more details.

+Specifically, the `Base-API` module includes integration code for COMSOL Multiphysics®.
+Use of that module requires a valid COMSOL license and is not covered by the MIT License.
+For more information, refer to [`Base-API/NOTICE.md`](./Base-API/NOTICE.md).